 Our greatest desire is to see our loved ones break free of oppressive cycles of poverty and walk out the purpose for which they were created.

-10 years ago in Rwanda, Sew Love officially began - Louise (right) is finishing her 2nd year in Hotel & Restaurant Management.
-Beatrice (left) is completing her degree in IT and currently managing the property at Victory Family Home of Champions.
+13 years ago in Rwanda, Sew Love officially began - Louise (right) has just finished her diploma in Hotel & Restaurant Management.
+Beatrice has finished her degree in IT and is currently the director of the Victory Christian School In Rwanda.
 Photo: Nov 2019

 WHAT WE DO

 2023 UPDATE & Follow Sew Love

-Check out our posts from our Facebook Page to catch up on what is new and to share in the many of the wonderful times and experiences we had while in Africa with our family.
+Check out our posts from our Facebook Page to catch up on what is new and to see more info and details about our recent trip and upcoming projects.

 I have much to be thankful for.
 My story with Sew Love goes back to about five years ago, when I had just completed my high school.